Minikutty/Scrollmap/README.md

 ##ScrollMap
 ####Copyright (c) 2015 Minikutty

-A scrollmap is an android application which acts as a multifunction navigation instrument, showing the current location on a chart and the feet above sea level.
+A scrollmap is an android application which acts as a multifunctional navigation instrument, showing the current location on a chart and the feet above sea level.
 This app mainly provides the scrolling map functionality of a GPS.

 There are 3 modes of operation in this application.
 * top of the image always pointing north